People's initiative: Constitutional amendment initiatives

 The process of amending the 1987 Constitution of the Philippines is popularly known to many Filipinos as Charter Change.
 Any proposed amendment or revision must be ratified by the majority of Filipinos in a plebiscite.

 Article XVII, Section 2 of the Constitution states:

 Amendments to this Constitution may likewise be directly proposed by the people through initiative upon a petition of at least twelve per centum of the total number of registered voters, of which every legislative district must be represented by at least three per centum of the registered votes therein.
 No amendment under this section shall be authorized within five years following the ratification of this Constitution nor oftener than once every five years thereafter.

 The Congress shall provide for the implementation of the exercise of this right.

-An enabling law for this Article XVII, Section 2 Philippine Constitutional provision, called the Initiative and Referendum Act, was authored in 1987 by senators Raul Roco (Laban ng Demokratikong Pilipino) and Neptali Gonzales (Liberal Party) and was passed by the Eighth Congress of the Philippines in 1989.
+An enabling law for this Article XVII, Section 2 Philippine Constitutional provision, called the Initiative and Referendum Act, was authored in 1987 by senators Raul Roco and Neptali Gonzales and was passed by the Eighth Congress of the Philippines in 1989.
 The law provides for the implementation of the exercise of the people's right to initiate a petition to amend the Constitution, with the Election Registrar of the Commission on Elections (Comelec) tasked under the law with the verification of the petition signatures' being by at least twelve per centum of the total number of registered voters in the state.
 However, the Supreme Court declared the Initiative and Referendum Act procedures for amending the constitution as fatally defective, although it didn't affect the operation of the law for other types of initiatives.

 1997 People’s Initiative for Reform Modernization and Action

-At the tail-end of the presidency of Fidel Ramos, the People's Initiative for Reform Modernization and Action (PIRMA, the Tagalog word for "signature") started a signature campaign for amending the constitution, such as shift to a parliamentary system of government and the lifting of term limits on elected officials, including Ramos himself.
+At the tail-end of the presidency of Fidel Ramos, a group known as the People's Initiative for Reform Modernization and Action (PIRMA, the Tagalog word for "signature") started a signature campaign for amending the constitution, such as shift to a parliamentary system of government and the lifting of term limits on elected officials, including Ramos himself.
 The president denied being behind the campaign.
 The Supreme Court shot down PIRMA's petition, saying that there was no enabling law for it, and that the group's petition was defective.